 Despite the current craze around solar battery storage, any good solar retailer should give you this advice: Solar storage batteries won’t finance themselves in 2018.

-The current market price for installing a one of the leading brands such as the Tesla Powerwall is over $10,000 and has a payback period of around 15 years.
+The current market price for installing one of the leading brands such as the Tesla Powerwall is over $10,000 and has a payback period of around 15 years.
 (For the average family) The unit comes with a warranty of 10 years.
-In addition to this, has anybody actually seen into the future to determine the lifespan of the Tesla Powerwall?
+In addition to this, has anybody seen into the future to determine the lifespan of the Tesla Powerwall?

 I know that I haven’t!

 Sadly, the much hype in the media about storage batteries has left most potential solar customers questioning the viability of solar panels without batteries—to the point that majority of people are waiting for the more ‘affordable batteries’ before going solar.